Fresh Pond Almanac

 Bumblebees, such as the brown-belted bumblebee (Bombus griseocollis) can also be seen foraging the plant, forcing their way into the lupines’ deep flowers.
 Insects have to pry open the flowers to get inside, which is not a major challenge for bumblebees due to their size and strength–as you can see below.

 The lupine also plays an important role as a larval host plant.
 One of the species that uses lupine as a larval host is the orange sulphur (Colias eurytheme) butterfly.
 You may be lucky enough to spot this colorful butterfly fluttering around Fresh Pond in June!

 🐞 Nature Quest » Spot the different developmental phases of ladybugs

 Lady bugs are active!
 Try to find three different stages of their development: larva (left), pupa (center), and adult (right).
 Here are a few shots to help you find them:

-We know of at least 2 different fleabane species at Fresh Pond: the Daisy fleabane (Erigeron strigosus) and the annual fleabane (Erigeron annuus).
+We know of at least two different fleabane species at Fresh Pond: the Daisy fleabane (Erigeron strigosus) and the annual fleabane (Erigeron annuus).
 Both are recognizable by their numerous white to light pink ray florets that surround a central yellow disk floret.
 The species look very much alike and are hard to distinguish from one another.
 One way to tell the difference between the two is that the annual fleabane has more numerous and broader leaves.
 If you look closely, you’ll also notice that the annual species has long white hairs spreading all along its stems.

 The flowers of the fleabanes are visited by numerous insects.
 To date, EwA has recorded 31 arthropod species associations with fleabanes.
 Many species of bees are regular pollinators, including small carpenter bees, cuckoo bees, halictid bees, and masked bees.